dorzhavian/DealZone/README.md

 # Deal Zone

-Buy-Sell is a Java-based e-commerce platform designed to simulate the functionality of online marketplaces.
+Java-based e-commerce platform designed to simulate the functionality of online marketplaces.
 This project was developed as part of an object-oriented programming course.

 ## Table of Contents
 - [Description](#description)